microsoft/health-architectures/FHIR/FHIRExportwithAnonymization/README.md

 Common errors on deployment include:

 - Azure Batch not enabled in the subscription
-- Azure Batch already deployed the max number of time in a subscription
+- Azure Batch already deployed the max number of times in a subscription

 ## Post Deployment